 6) Unlawful Substances - Drug-Free Workplace Act of 1988 (PL 100-690, Title V, Subtitle D; 41 U.S.C.
 701 et seq) mandates that students receiving Pell Grants must comply with certain requirements.
-As set out more fully in Section 5301 of the Anti-Drug Abuse Act of 1988, authorizes Federal and State judges to deny certain Federal benefits (including student financial assistance under Title IV of the Higher Education Act of 1965, as amended (HEA)) to individuals convicted of drug trafficking or possession of a controlled substance.
+As set out more fully in Section 5301 of the Anti-Drug Abuse Act of 1988, Federal and State judges are authorized to deny certain Federal benefits (including student financial assistance under Title IV of the Higher Education Act of 1965 as amended, (34 CFR 668.34) to individuals convicted of drug trafficking or possession of a controlled substance.